aidanblume/Ins/Docs/Model/Baseline/Baseline Models.md

 * Discussion on Overfitting (If Applicable)

-* What other Features Can Be Generated from the Current Data
+* What other features can be generated from the current data?

-* What other Relevant Data Sources Are Available to Help the Modeling
+* What other relevant data source are available to potentially help the modeling?